Chancroid: Signs and symptoms

 About half of infected men have only a single ulcer.
 Women frequently have four or more ulcers, with fewer symptoms.
-The ulcers are typically confined to the genital region most of the time.
+The ulcers are typically confined to the genital region.

 The initial ulcer may be mistaken as a "hard" chancre, the typical sore of primary syphilis, as opposed to the "soft chancre" of chancroid.

 Approximately one-third of the infected individuals will develop enlargements of the inguinal lymph nodes, the nodes located in the fold between the leg and the lower abdomen.

 Half of those who develop swelling of the inguinal lymph nodes will progress to a point where the nodes rupture through the skin, producing draining abscesses.
 The swollen lymph nodes and abscesses are often referred to as buboes.